Alice Eastwood: Biography

-She was a self-taught botanist, and relied on knowledge from published botany manuals including Grey's Manual and the Flora of Colorado.
+Eastwood was a self-taught botanist and learned from published botany manuals including Gray's Manual and the Flora of Colorado.
 Her botanical knowledge led her to being asked to guide Alfred Russel Wallace up the summit of Grays Peak in Denver.
 Eastwood was also a member of Theodore Dru Alison Cockerell's Colorado Biological Association.

-In 1891, after reviewing Eastwood's specimen collection in Denver, Mary Katharine Brandegee, Curator of the Botany Department at the California Academy of Sciences, hired Eastwood to assist in the Academy's Herbarium.
-There Eastwood oversaw tremendous growth of the Herbarium.
-In 1892, Eastwood was promoted to a position as joint curator of the Academy with Brandegee.
-By 1894, with the retirement of Brandegee, Eastwood was procurator and Head of the Department of Botany, a position she held until her 1949 retirement.
+In 1891, after reviewing Eastwood's specimen collection in Denver, Mary Katharine Brandegee, Curator of the Botany Department at the California Academy of Sciences, hired Eastwood to work in the academy's herbarium.
+In 1892, she was promoted to a position as joint curator of the academy with Brandegee.
+By 1894, with the retirement of Brandegee, Eastwood was procurator and Head of the Department of Botany, a position she held until she retired in 1949.

-She died in San Francisco on October 30, 1953.
-The Academy retains a collection of her papers and works.
+Eastwood died in San Francisco on October 30, 1953.
+The California Academy of Sciences retains a collection of her papers and works.

 Work

-In her early botanical work, Eastwood made collecting expeditions in Colorado and the Four Corners region.
+Early in her career, Eastwood made collecting expeditions in Colorado and the Four Corners region.
 She became close with the Wetherill Family, and visited Alamo Ranch in Mesa Verde often, beginning in July 1889.
 Long before that, she was considered a part of the family, and so did not sign the guest register on later trips.
-Each time Eastwood visited, she was particularly welcomed by Al Wetherill, who shared a sincere interest in her work.
+Each time Eastwood visited, she was particularly welcomed by Al Wetherill, who shared an interest in her work.
 In 1892, he served as her guide on a 10-day trip to southeastern Utah to collect desert plants.

 Eastwood also made collecting expeditions to the edge of the Big Sur region, which at the end of the 19th century was a virtual frontier, since no roads penetrated the central coast beyond the Carmel Highlands.
-In those excursions she discovered several plants theretofore unknown, including Hickman's potentilla.
+On those excursions, she discovered several plants, including Hickman's potentilla.

-Eastwood was credited with saving the Academy's type plant collection after the 1906 San Francisco earthquake.
+Eastwood is credited with saving the academy's type plant collection after the 1906 San Francisco earthquake.
 Departing from the curatorial conventions of her era, Eastwood segregated the type specimens from the main collection.
-This classification system permitted her, upon entering the burning building, readily to retrieve nearly 1500 specimens.
+This classification system permitted her to retrieve 1,497 specimens from the damaged building.
+The cabinet she had stored them in was damaged; using her apron, she lowered the specimens from a window to a friend as the fire after the earthquake approached, then commandeered a wagon.
+The specimens and records she saved were almost all that survived of the academy's collection.